Axway/amplify-fusion-labs/hello-world/README.md

 ## Pre-requisites

-* Access to Amplify Integration
+* Access to Amplify Fusion
-  > If you do not have an account and need one, please send an email to **[amplify-integration-training@axway.com](mailto:amplify-integration-training@axway.com?subject=Amplify%20Integration%20-%20Training%20Environment%20Access%20Request&body=Hi%2C%0D%0A%0D%0ACould%20you%20provide%20me%20with%20access%20to%20an%20environment%20where%20I%20can%20practice%20the%20Amplify%20Integration%20e-Learning%20labs%20%3F%0D%0A%0D%0ABest%20Regards.%0D%0A)** with the subject line `Amplify Integration Training Environment Access Request`
+  > If you do not have an account and need one, please send an email to **[amplify-integration-training@axway.com](mailto:amplify-integration-training@axway.com?subject=Amplify%20Integration%20-%20Training%20Environment%20Access%20Request&body=Hi%2C%0D%0A%0D%0ACould%20you%20provide%20me%20with%20access%20to%20an%20environment%20where%20I%20can%20practice%20the%20Amplify%20Integration%20e-Learning%20labs%20%3F%0D%0A%0D%0ABest%20Regards.%0D%0A)** with the subject line `Amplify Fusion Training Environment Access Request`
 * Access to [**Webhook.site**](https://webhook.site/) that you can use to send API requests to for analysis.
 You can alternatively use an equivalent tool such as [**typedwebhook**](https://typedwebhook.tools/) or others that you may prefer.

 ## Logging In

-* Login into Amplify Integration
+* Login into Amplify Fusion

   ![login screen](images/login-screen.png)